 Spam Detection¶

-Objective: Train multiple classification models to predict if a message is spam or not.
+Objective: Train multiple classifiers and evaluate their effectiveness in predicting whether a message is spam or not.

 Import libraries¶